beling/book-pl/src/ch17-03-oo-design-patterns.md

-Even after we’ve called `add_text` and added some content to our post, we still want the `content` method to return an empty string slice because the post is still in the draft state, as shown on line 7 of listing 17-11.
+Even after we’ve called `add_text` and added some content to our post, we still want the `content` method to return an empty string slice because the post is still in the draft state, as shown on line 7 of Listing 17-11.
 For now, let’s implement the `content` method with the simplest thing that will fulfill this
 requirement: always returning an empty string slice.
 We’ll change this later once we implement the ability to change a post’s state so it can be published.
 So far, posts can only be in the draft state, so the post content should always be empty.
 Listing 17-14 shows this placeholder implementation:

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,noplayground
 {{#rustdoc_include ../listings/ch17-oop/listing-17-14/src/lib.rs:here}}